Hyle-org/devhub-hyle/docs/concepts/smart-contracts.md

 Transaction context allows the contract to know in which block (hash, height, timestamp) the blob transaction has been sequenced.

 This field is optional.
-If left empty, it will not be validated by Hylé or usable by the program.
+If left empty, it will not be validated by Hyli or usable by the program.

 ### Registered contracts